ibm-cloud-docs/cephaas/about-cephaas.md

 By eliminating over-provisioning and right-sizing your infrastructure, you can ensure optimal resource utilization and cost-efficiency.
 Based on the benefits of IBM Storage Ceph, it breaks down the silos of dedicated, proprietary storage infrastructure and software, offering unified support for multiple protocols across a single platform.
 With a seamless, single point of management, it simplifies operations, giving you control over your entire storage environment from one interface.

 You can use APIs to interact with unified storage. {{site.data.keyword.cephaas_full_notm}} supports a subset of the S3 API for reading and writing data, as well as accounts configuration.
 Additionally, you can use the Resource Configuration API for reading and configuring bucket metadata.
 Software development kits (SDKs) are available for the Go framework.
-A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command-Line Interface](/docs/cli?topic=cli-getting-started).
+A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command-Line Interface](/docs/cli?topic=cli-getting-started){: external}.

 The [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} provides a user interface for most operations and configuration as well.